zalando/pg_view/README.md

 Linux 2.6, python 2.6, psycopg2, curses

 By default pg_view assumes it's able to connect to the local PostgreSQL instance with the user postgres and no password.
 On some systems it might be necessary to change your pg_hba.conf or set the password in .pgpass.
-A different user name can be specified in the configuration file, although specifying that file (with -C) turns off autodetection of connection parameters and available databases.
+A different user name can be specified in the configuration file, although specifying that file (with -c) turns off autodetection of connection parameters and available databases.

 How it works: